rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 }
 ```

-* Rakuten ID - Any value that is considered by the app as user identifier.
 * User ID - The ID when registering a Rakuten account (e.g. email address or username).
-* RAE Token - This is the token provided by the internal User SDK as the "authentication token" value.
+* Access Token - This is the token provided by the internal User SDK as the "authentication token" value.
 * ID Tracking Identifier - This is the value provided by the internal identity SDK as the "tracking identifier" value.

 **<font color="red">Notes for Rakuten Developers:</font>**
-* **Only provide RAE token if the user is logged in.**
+* **Only provide Access token if the user is logged in.**
-* **The internal IAM backend only supports production RAE token.**
+* **The internal IAM backend only supports production Access token.**

 ### #6 Initializing In-App Messaging SDK.
 Host app should initialize the SDK, then register the provider containing the user information.